sethppierce/reading-notes/class-01.md

 ### Getting Started

 1. Compose a short poem describing how HTTP sends data between computers.
 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
+It is basically the order of which the files are loaded, first the HTML and while its parsing the HTML from top to bottom the `<link>` and `<script>` elements are parsed.
+It compiles the parsed CSS and  JavaScript and then executes it.
 3. How can you find images to add to a Website? - Using Google's License filter set to creative commons licenses.
 4. How do you create a String vs a Number in JavaScript? - A number is declared without '' and a string is.
 5. What is a Variable and why are they important in JavaScript? - Variables store values and those values are used to make functions work and more.

 ### Introduction to HTML

-1. What is an HTML attribute?
+1. What is an HTML attribute? contain extra info not in content.
-2. Describe the Anatomy of an HTMl element.
+2. Describe the Anatomy of an HTMl element. opening tag content and then closing tag
-3. What is the Difference between `<article>` and `<section>` element tags?
+3. What is the Difference between `<article>` and `<section>` element tags? section groups together a part of a page, but article makes sense on its own without the rest of the page.
-4. What Elements does a “typical” website include?
+4. What Elements does a “typical” website include?- `<main><body><section><p><header><nav><footer><h1,2,3,etc>`
-5. How does metadata influence Search Engine Optimization?
+5. How does metadata influence Search Engine Optimization? it lets search engines use the keywords to appear in searches.
-6. How is the `<meta>` HTML tag used when specifying metadata?
+6. How is the `<meta>` HTML tag used when specifying metadata? you can specify yourself as the author and other descriptions to appear in searches

 ### Miscellaneous